 Explaining gaps in employment can be intimidating, but there are a couple effective methods you can use.

-In this article I’m going to show you how to quickly and easily explain employment gaps in your interviews.
+In this article I’m going to show you how to quickly and easily explain employment gaps in your interviews, with word-for-word examples and sample explanations.
 (I’ll also cover how to explain gaps in employment on your resume and cover letter after that).

 Let’s get started with the interview…